+Marine Biodiversity and Ecology Laboratory Department of Zoology, Faculty of Science, The Maharaja Sayajirao University of Baroda, Vadodara, 390002, Gujarat, India.
 The intertidal region is the most diverse and productive zone as it is a transitional zone between terrestrial and ocean ecosystems (Underwood, 2000).
 The environmental factors here fluctuate drastically as a result of periodic exposure and submergence of the habitat due to tidal action.
 Hence, the organisms in this particular habitat have to adapt themselves to survive in such harsh conditions.
-Information on the ecology of the commonly occurring species in a habitat is of great importance, as such studies provide the best understanding of how the species is affected by the interaction of the physical or biological components of its nearby environment.
+Information on the ecology of the commonly occurring species in a habitat is of great importance; as such studies provide the best understanding of how the species is affected by the interaction of the physical or biological components of its nearby environment.
 Such a study increases our understanding of the species and its connection with nearby habitat and helps in the successful management of the species as well as the habitat where it is found.

 Around 2934 crustacean species have been reported from India (Venkataraman and Wafar, 2005), with the number steadily increasing as new records and species are discovered.
-Recently, a few groups of scientists started preparing a taxonomically valid checklist of Indian crustaceans, revealing the Indian diversity as follows: 231 species of Anomura (58 genera, 15 families and 05 superfamilies) (Patel et al., 2022a), 144 species of barnacles (75 genera, 19 families) (Trivedi et al., 2021), 72 species of Stomatopoda (35 genera, 10 families and 5 superfamilies) (Trivedi et al., 2020), 910 species of brachyuran crabs (361 genera and 62 families) (Trivedi et al., 2018), and 437 species of prawn (30 families and 131 genera) (Radhakrishnan et al., 2012).
-The hermit crab fauna of Indian waters is one of the most poorly studied groups of decapod crustaceans.
-A total of 115 species (26 genera) of hermit crab are reported from Indian waters (Trivedi and Vachhrajani, 2017; Patel et al., 2022a), out of which the maximum number of species belongs to the family Diogenidae (81 species, 11 genera), followed by Paguridae (20 species, 7 genera), Parapaguridae (6 species, 3 genera), Coenobitidae (6 species, 2 genera) and Pylochelidae (2 species, 2 genera).
+Recently, a few groups of scientists have started preparing a taxonomically valid checklist of Indian crustaceans, revealing the Indian diversity as follows: 231 species of Anomuran crabs (58 genera, 15 families and 05 superfamilies) (Patel et al., 2022a), 144 species of barnacles (75 genera, 19 families) (Trivedi et al., 2021), 72 species of Stomatopods (35 genera, 10 families and 5 superfamilies) (Trivedi et al., 2020), 910 species of brachyuran crabs (361 genera and 62 families) (Trivedi et al., 2018), and 437 species of prawn (30 families and 131 genera) (Radhakrishnan et al., 2012).
+The hermit crab fauna of Indian waters is one of the most scarcely studied groups of decapod crustaceans.
+Total 115 species (26 genera) of hermit crab are reported from Indian waters (Trivedi and Vachhrajani, 2017; Patel et al., 2022a) out of which maximum species belongs to family Diogenidae (81 species, 11 genera) followed by Paguridae (20 species, 7 genera), Parapaguridae (6 species, 3 genera), Coenobitidae (6 species, 2 genera) and Pylochelidae (2 species, 2 genera).

-Genus Clibanarius Dana, 1852, comes under the family Diogenidae of the superfamily Paguroidea of infraorder Anomura, which currently comprises 60 species worldwide (McLaughlin et al., 2010).
+Genus Clibanarius Dana, 1852, comes under the family Diogenidae of superfamily Paguroidea of infraorder Anomura, which currently comprises 60 species worldwide (McLaughlin et al., 2010).
 The species of the genus Clibanarius are mainly found in various types of tropical or subtropical intertidal habitats, including mangrove forests, coral reefs, rocky substratum, sand and mud flats, etc. (Ismail, 2010).
-In India, taxonomic studies suggest that the genus Clibanarius represents one of the diverse genera of hermit crabs, comprising 18 species, of which 11 are found on the coast of Gujarat (Trivedi and Vachhrajani, 2017; Patel et al., 2020a, 2022a).
+In India, taxonomic studies suggest that genus Clibanarius represents one of the diverse genera of hermit crabs, comprising 18 species, of which 11 are found on the coast of Gujarat (Trivedi and Vachhrajani, 2017; Patel et al., 2020a, 2022a).
 Although Clibanarius is one of the most commonly occurring genera, there is currently very little information available regarding the ecology of hermit crabs as a result of a lack of ecological studies focused on hermit crabs.

 The present study was carried out on the commonly occurring hermit crab species, Clibanarius rhabdodactylus, on the Saurashtra coast of Gujarat state, India.
 Gujarat is the westernmost state of the country and has the longest coastline (1600 km), comprising 21% of the Indian coastline.
-Saurashtra has a westward-facing coastline that is majorly composed of rocky intertidal region supporting enormous diversity of marine organisms, Crustaceans in particular.
+Saurashtra has a west ward facing coastline which is majorly composed of rocky intertidal region supporting very rich diversity of marine organisms, Crustaceans in particular.
 Clibanarius rhabdodactylus is a species of hermit crab that is commonly occurring in the intertidal region of the entire Saurashtra coast, with maximum occurrence recorded from three sites: Veraval, Sutrapada, and Dhamlej, where the entire study was carried out.